Yearly Calendar 2018

 September 8–22, 2018

-Co-organizers: PFF General Incorporated Association, UNIJAPAN and Kawakita Memorial Film Institute
+Co-organizers: PFF General Incorporated Association, Kawakita Memorial Film Institute and UNIJAPAN

 Pia Film Festival, which has been leading Japanese independent film movement and discovered many new talents, now its 40th edition, holds again the “PFF Award Competition,” the biggest competition for non-theatrical films in the world, special programs and screenings with film personalities as guest lecturers.